juckele/SillyAnimals/README.md

 # SillyAnimals
-Human readable caching and recall of UUID and SHA values
+Human readable caching and recall of UUID values.